-- Campaign Committee shows that the main emphasis is on the creation of a tripartite body on the lines of Dock Workers Board, which will register all construction workers in the country, regulate their employment opportunities in such a way as to ensure that every worker has an equal opportunity of getting work, create and manage a Welfare Fund from which welfare activities for the workers will be financed.
-The proposed legislation by the Campaign Committee also envisage: creation of a machinery on all-India basis for effective implementation of the measures.
-According to the Campaign Committee what is required is a self-regulating legislation, a legislation that will guarantee and protect the rights of the workmen. - 2.29 The Committee are of the view that there can be no two opinions about the scope and intent of the proposed legislation.
+2.28 A perusal of the scheme of legislation framed by the Campaign Committee shows that the main emphasis is on the creation of a tripartite body on the lines of Dock Workers Board, which will register all constitution workers in the country, regulate their employment opportunities in such a way as to ensure that every worker has an equal opportunity of getting work, create and manage a Welfare Fund from wh'ch welfare activities for the workers will be financed.
+The proposed legislation by the Campaign Committee also envisage creation of a machinery on all-India basis for effective implementation of the measures.
+According to the Campaign Committee what is required is a self-regulating legislation, a legislation that will guarantee and protect the rights of the women.

+2.29 The Committee are of the view that there can be no two opinious about the scope and intent of the proposed legislation.
 The Committee are indeed glad to note that Government are also of the view that the setting of tripartite Construction Labour Boards as suggested by the Campaign Committee will be "a highly useful step".
 The Committee, therefore, need hardly emphasise that it is for the Government to ensure that the legislation which is finally enacted encampasses all the above features to the extent practicable.
 The Committee, therefore, recommend that the bill pending in Rajya Sabha be withdrawn and a fresh comprehensive bill be introduced so as to cater to the long felt demands of a hitherto neglected segment of the working class.